MathsJam/mathsjam-site/gathering/uk/2023/talks-provisional.md

 The world is abuzz with talk of new aperiodic monotiles: the hat and the spectre.
 I particularly like the spectre.
 The spectre paper explains how to understand the structure of spectre tilings in terms of a system of nine regular hexagons with marked edges.
 But this system is quite intimidating.
 It turns out you can actually do it with five: I’ll give a sketch of how that works, with lots of nice pictures.

 #### Luna Kirkby: Buz: A Fizz Buzz Story
-"Luna presents a rapid-fire history lesson:
+Luna presents a rapid-fire history lesson:
 - What is Fizz Buzz?
 - Some of Fizz Buzz's weirder variations
-- and Where did this Fizz Buzz thing come from anyway?"
+- and Where did this Fizz Buzz thing come from anyway?

 #### Donald Bell: Rectangling Rectangles
 Can you tile a square with several rectangles that have no repeated side lengths?
 And can you tile TWO different rectangles with a set of rectangles that have no repeated side lengths?
 And can you make a nice multi-solution puzzle from rectangling rectangles?